 Before performing backup or restore operations on your database, you must register it in the Backup Catalog database.
-The Oracle7 Enterprise Backup Utility Administrator's Guide Release 2.0 includes a detailed description of registration in the section "Registering a Target Database" on page 2-5.
+Refer to the Oracle7 Enterprise Backup Utility Administrator's Guide Release 2.0 for a detailed description of registration, in the section "Registering a Target Database" on page 2-5.

-Here is a sample script, called register\db:
+Here is a sample script, called register_db: